-son and he worked with three packing companies in the Hereford area before joining with the police department in February of 1972.
+The Hereford Rotary Club son and he worked with three Hereford area before joining with the police department in February of 1972.
 He is a member of the Hereford Peace Officers Association and is attending Amarillo College studying Police Training.